AndreaLoden/popular_movies/README.md

 - The MovieDB provides more data that could be shown, like top rated movies etc
 - Call caching with Room could be added
 - More UI tests
+- Circle CI pipeline can be extended with more tasks